Nanosheared electrolyte

 include ../GROUP.lammps

-Create a new text file, call it PARM.lammps, and copy it next to the systemcreation/ folder.
+Create a new text file called PARM.lammps next to the systemcreation/ folder.
 Copy the following lines into PARM.lammps:

 mass 1 15.9994 # water